ArtifexSoftware/mupdf.js/docs/classes/PDFPage.rst

 |constructor_tag|

-.. method:: PDFPage(doc: PDFDocument, pno: number)
+.. method:: doc.loadPage(pno: number)

-    Returns a `PDFPage` from a supplied document and page number.
+    Calling loadPage on a `PDFDocument` returns a `PDFPage` for the given page number.

-    :arg doc: :doc:`PDFDocument`.
     :arg pno: `number`.
 Note: zero-indexed! - to get page `1` of the document use `0` here!

     :return: `PDFPage`.